xixi2219/xixi2219.github.io/_pages/research.md

 The energy functional is deformed and the stationary points will shift.
 We use numerical algorithm to explore how would the super-current change in this process.
 Here we take the periodic boundary condition.

-We firstly use numerical continuation method(a kind of Newton method to some extent) to trace the stationary points when we increase $V_{1}$ and also the repulsive parameter $g$.
+We firstly use numerical continuation method(a kind of Newton method to some extent) to trace the stationary points when we increase $V_{1}$ and also the repulsive parameter $g$(In this work, we write our own code of numerical continuation to investigate flexibly).
 We find that the current will eventually vanish when $V_{1}$ is large enough.
 And the solution's behavior will be different at different $g$.
 We are now trying to do some theoretical analysis about the phenomenon we find.